 Created for Greatist by the experts at Healthline.
 Read more

 A UTI is a common urinary system infection that’s usually caused by bacteria.
-As many as 20 percent of women get a UTI during pregnancy, making it one of the most frequent illnesses of moms to be.
+It’s one of the most frequent illnesses in pregnancy — as many as 20 percent of women may experience it when they’ve got a baby on board.

 As if you didn’t already have enough going on down there, amiright?

+Why the heck is this happening?
 That’s a valid question.
-And the answer is: many factors might be coming into play.
+And the answer is: Many factors might be coming into play.

-- You’re biologically female (aka your bits are really close together so it’s easy for bad bacteria to travel around).
+- You have biologically female parts.
+(Since your bits are really close together, it’s easy for bad bacteria to travel around.)

 - You’re sexually active.

 - You have a higher body weight.